 I always like holiday dinners.
 I think I enjoy them as much for the tradition and nostalgia as for the food.

 Ham at Easter and at Christmas was always a tradition in my house while I was growing up.
-I still love having ham during the holidays, but now I have to figure out what to do with all of the leftovers.
+I still love having ham during the holidays.

 For this recipe, I used…

 This post contains affiliate links, which means if you were to buy through that link, I would receive a small commission at no extra cost to you!
 Thanks for supporting i heart eating!

 - 3 pounds russet potatoes peeled and sliced 1/4-inch thick

 - 12 ounce can evaporated milk low-fat or fat-free ok